TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Lessons Learned

-Defintely plan before coding
-Understand the full scope of the project to effectively plan and program Go in with the OOP mindset: it will help clean up the code.
+1. Defintely plan before coding.
+Understand the scope of the project, and then start planning around that.
+2. Start coding with maintainability in mind: OOP is more readable than spagetti coded stuff, even if you're just trying things out.
+Trying things out in spaghetti code can end up messing up the final readability of the code.
+Start with OOP.
+    * In this case, I would create a general class named "Form" which contains an event listener array, response, fields in arrays, and the PDF link.
+    * The schedule A, schedule B, etc would become children of these forms that extend the capabilities to their specific functions.
-    Each page gets its own object, in a seperate .js file.
-That way, each object would have "Events that can occur".
+    * Each page should also be in a seperate .js file, in order to truly break it down.

 Class Form has attributes:
 - PDF link